gl91306/lunar/README.md

 There is also a script for automatically changing the lwjgl args for ARM.
 There's also support for Microsoft Accounts!

+# TY TO KOLPIX 4 HELPING ME BUILD for ARM64 FOR LATEST VERSION

 # Dependecies